Pava LaPere

 Pava Marie LaPere (January 21, 1997 – September 22, 2023) was an American businesswoman who was the founder and CEO of the tech startup EcoMap Technologies.
 She was murdered on September 22, 2023.

 Early life and career

 LaPere grew up in Tucson.
 She graduated from Catalina Foothills High School in 2015, and from Johns Hopkins University in 2019.
 She initially studied computer science for three years before switching to sociology; she said that she wanted to use entrepreneurship to improve societal inequalities.

 LaPere started Innov8MD, a non-profit for supporting student entrepreneurs in Maryland.
 In 2018, LaPere and Sherrod Davis founded EcoMap Technologies when LaPere was 21.
 The company sells artificial intelligence tools aimed at making clients' information more accessible and customer communications more seamless.
-In 2023, LaPere was included on Forbes's 30 Under 30 list in the social impact category.
+In 2023, LaPere was included on Forbess 30 Under 30 list in the social impact category.

 Murder

 Per Baltimore Police, on September 22, 2023, LaPere allowed Jason Billingsley access to her apartment building; he was seen getting on an elevator with LaPere.
 Within an hour, Billingsley was filmed wiping his hands on his shorts and hastily leaving the building.
 On September 25, 2023, LaPere was found dead from strangulation and blunt force trauma on the rooftop of her apartment building.
 Following a days-long manhunt, Billingsley was arrested on September 27.
 He was charged with first-degree murder, assault, and using a brick as a dangerous weapon.